64kramsystem/personal_notes/linux_systemd.md

 ### Per-user

 Systemd can be configured on a per-user basis, using the `--user` option (see for example, the above `--list-timers`).

-The unit is created under `$HOME/.config/systemd/user`.
+User units are stored under `$HOME/.config/systemd/user`

 IMPORTANT!
 "Lingering" must be enabled (`loginctl enable-linger`), otherwise, on user logoff, the services are terminated.